 28. Use a teabag twice!
 I like those Yorkshire Tea teabags that are good for two cups and if I’m honest, I can squeeze three cups out of one of those bags (just as long as I’m not making tea for my mate Karen.
 Karen has to have her own bag as she hates weak tea, and her definition of weak is my normal level.
 She likes it really strong!)

 29. Don’t let coupons expire!
 Make a point of regularly checking your coupons to see what is due to expire.
-If you think you will need the item within the next few weeks, get it now with the coupon before it expires!
+Plus, for online shopping sites like dealsdaddy helps you save money on your online ordering by offering a discount code.

 30. Lastly, (and this is one of my favourites!) for a super clean toilet on the cheap, don’t buy expensive limecale removers, get some denture sterilising tablets (two tubes for £1 at the pound shop) and pop two tabs into the loo after you flush to get it nice and clean.
 Just once a week is all that is needed, and best of all- you drop and go.
 No need for scrubbing!